top of page

 dual fuel metabolizer.png

-3. Dual Fuel Metabolizer™ - “Metabolic Hybrids” (~20-30%)
+3. Dual Fuel Metabolizer™ - “Metabolic Hybrids” (~20-30% of the population)

 Best suited for: Mixed-macronutrient or cyclical ketogenic diets.